Software for viewing, analyzing, and creating recordings of physiologic signals

 WFDB-SWIG for Java, Perl, Python, and more

 The wfdb-swig package provides interfaces between the WFDB library and software written in a variety of other languages, so that such software can have access to the full range of capabilities supported by current and future versions of the WFDB library.
 The package provides interfaces for software written using Perl, Python, C# (and other .NET languages), and Java.
 The wfdb-swig package can be readily extended for use with other target languages supported by SWIG, such as PHP, Ruby, TCL, and several versions of Lisp.

 Quick start guides are available for FreeBSD, GNU/Linux, Mac OS/X (Darwin), MS-Windows 95/98/ME/NT/2000/XP, and Solaris.
 (If your platform is not one of these, install the package from sources, following the procedure in the GNU/Linux quick start guide.)

 current version of the WFDB Software Package (most recently updated on

-Thursday, 28 May 2015 at 22:19 CEST) may be downloaded in source form, as a compressed tar archive
+Friday, 26 January 2018 at 22:46 CET) may be downloaded in source form, as a compressed tar archive

 Development snapshots of the WFDB Software Package may be available as beta software.
 Beta software is available in source form only, to those with the skills, patience, and willingness to contribute to the final stages of the process of testing and debugging upcoming releases of PhysioToolkit software.
 Don't use beta software if you need support!